 Bicycle Helmets Are A Must

 One of the most important parts of bike safety is choosing the right helmet and ensuring it fits properly.
-A helmet that doesn’t fit well won’t provide adequate protection in the event of an accident, so it’s crucial to take the time to find the right one.
+A bike helmet that doesn’t fit well won’t provide adequate protection in the event of an accident, so it’s crucial to take the time to find the right one.
 When selecting a helmet, look for one that meets safety standards set by organizations like the Consumer Product Safety Commission (CPSC).
 A CPSC sticker ensures your child’s helmet meets all the safety requirements in effect.

 Children can choose helmets with their favorite movie and television characters, or pick something with vivid colors and designs.
 Some children’s safety organizations distribute helmets at low to zero cost, check around your community to find help if needed.
 Remind your child that they must wear the helmet absolutely every time they get on their bicycle, even if they are simply cruising down the driveway.
 Always set a good example by wearing a bicycle helmet yourself.